 All must pass a Police criminal background check and be a NSW resident.

 Can I come along to try shooting without a license?

-Auburn Shooting Academy hosts Try-Shoot days for un-licensed people to give the sport of target shooting a go.
+Auburn Shooting Academy hosts Try-Shoot days for un-licensed people, aged 12 and older, to give the sport of target shooting a go.
 Please fill out an email enquiry for more information.

 What do I need to join the Shooting Academy Club?

 You will need a government issued photo identification, two references from adults who have known you 2 years or more and be able to pass a Police criminal background check.
 You will also need to be a member of the Sporting Shooters Association of Australia (SSAA).

 How much does a Pistol License Cost?

 Your Probationary Pistol Licence (PPL) will cost $100 (for 12 months), and your Category H Pistol Licence will cost $100 for 2 years or $200 for 5 years.
 These fees are in addition to your club and shooting association membership fees.

 When I have a license, can I bring an unlicensed friend shooting?